sic22/Capitec-User-Service-Submissions-James-Nel/README.md

 - <b>Spring Boot Backend Service</b> <br/>

-  Images available from DockerHub
+    - Images available from DockerHub

-  Windows-compatible image: thapeloseema/capitec-user-service:backend-amd64
+    - Windows-compatible image: thapeloseema/capitec-user-service:backend-amd64

-  Mac-arm compatible image: thapeloseema/capitec-user-service:backend-arm64
+    - Mac-arm compatible image: thapeloseema/capitec-user-service:backend-arm64

-  Setup to listen on port: 8080
+    - Setup to listen on port: 8080

-- Angular Frontend Service
+- <b>Angular Frontend Service</b> <br/>

-  Images available from DockerHub
+    - Images available from DockerHub

-  Windows-compatible image: thapeloseema/capitec-user-service:frontend-windows-latest
+    - Windows-compatible image: thapeloseema/capitec-user-service:frontend-windows-latest

-  Mac-ARM compatible image: thapeloseema/capitec-user-service:frontend-latest
+    - Mac-ARM compatible image: thapeloseema/capitec-user-service:frontend-latest

-  Setup to listen on port: 4200
+    - Setup to listen on port: 4200

 You are tasked with deploying this application on a local Kubernetes cluster such that the front-end application is available from outside of the Kubernetes cluster, the front-end can communicate internally with the backend, and the backend can communicate internally with the database.
 We need to have 3 instances of the front end always running, 4 instances of the backend, and 2 instances of the databases.